-Cases of sexual abuse related to youth sports or youth sports personnel are becoming increasingly commonplace.
+Cases of sexual abuse related to youth sports are becoming increasingly commonplace.

-As child sexual abuse continues to draw the public eye, concerned parents are asking questions:
+As child sexual abuse continues to draw the public eye, concerned parents are asking:

 Why are children at risk in youth sports?